-Alex Wellerstein is Associate Professor and Director of the Science and Technology Studies program at the College of Arts and Letters at the Stevens Institute of Technology.
+Alex Wellerstein is an Associate Professor in the Science and Technology Studies program at the College of Arts and Letters at the Stevens Institute of Technology.

 He received a PhD in the History of Science from Harvard University in 2010.
 He previously received a BA (High Honors) in History from the University of California, Berkeley, in 2002.
 Prior to starting his professorship at Stevens in 2014, he taught at Harvard, MIT, and Georgetown University.
 He was promoted to Associate Professor with Tenure at Stevens in 2021.